Terminator 2: Judgment Day (1991)

 - In the steel mill, the T-1000 experiences some negative effects from being frozen earlier.
 It has difficulties maintaining his form when it touches other materials, like steel bars and the floor.
 This leads to another deleted shot, where John sees the two Sarahs and recognizes the fake one because its feet seem fused to the metal floor.

-- A scene in a Skynet-free future, with Sarah Connor as an older woman giving a monologue about how John became a senator.
+- A scene in a Skynet-free future, with Sarah Connor as an older woman giving a monologue about how Judgment Day no longer occurred, and John becoming a senator.
 This scene was NOT included in the SE, because James Cameron felt it just didn't fit the dark, gloomy atmosphere of the rest of the movie.